SMALL-GROUP WALKING TOURS OF SRI LANKA

 - Strictly maintain our “small group” policy.

-- Work with small rural businesses.
+- Work with rural businesses.

 - Engage the members of the outline communities in service and provision supply.